jno3/jno3.github.io/writeups/the-office-doomsday-device.md

 The hidden file .sus.txt has the seventh flag: 76a2ecd19b04acb89b7fe8c3d83296df, that leaves us with three more to go.

-The 'cd' command is restricted, so I must deal with what's available, so I run 'sudo -l' to see if there is any command i can run as sudo:
+The 'cd' command is restricted, so I must deal with what's available.
+I run 'sudo -l' to see if there is any command I can run as sudo:

 ```
 michael@doomsday:~$ sudo -l